-You can also do the same calculation, but pared down to leads gathered in an individual campaign.
+You can also do the same calculation but pared down to leads gathered in an individual campaign.
 So, total marketing campaign spend, divided by total leads generated by marketing said campaign, equals cost per lead for that campaign.

-For example: you spent $1,000 on a Google AdWords campaign.
-You gathered 100 email addresses (leads) from that campaign. $1,000/100 = $10 per lead.
+- You gathered 100 email addresses (leads) from that campaign.

 Key Takeaways from the HubSpot Average Cost per Lead Report

-Our key takeaways from this report?
+Here our key takeaways from this report.

 - In a similar trend, companies with large annual revenues (greater than $500M) are paying the most per lead.